 Alpha Lambda Delta recognizes students who have succeeded in maintaining a 3.5 or higher GPA, and are in the top 20% of their class, in their first year.
 Alpha Lambda Delta’s mission is to “encourage superior academic achievement… to promote intelligent living and a continued high standard of learning, and to assist students in recognizing and developing meaningful goals for their unique roles in society.”

 Alpha Psi Omega

 Alpha Psi Omega is the National Greek Theatre Honor Society.
 Membership into Alpha Beta Gamma, Piedmont’s cast of Alpha Psi Omega, is based on the number of cumulative hours each individual has spent in various college theatre productions.
 They will continue on in furthering their hours by community outreach and through educational opportunities to High School’s and Middle Schools.
 Their goal is to help inform and better the community at large as well as Piedmont College through their unique theatrical lense.
-ADVISOR: William Gabelhousen
+ADVISOR: William Gabelhausen

 Alpha Sigma Lambda